gregkrsak/phase-deuce/README.md

     In the sh or ksh shell, type `PATH="$PATH:/usr/local/bin/python"` and press `ENTER`

-# What does phase-deuce actually do?

-Every time you press the space bar, a .CSV formatted row of data is added to a "daily log" database file.
-The database files are named according to the current day.

-The rows of each daily log file are formatted with the following columns:

-    unix_time,full_name,email_address,phone_number,checksum

-Each log file will be named according to "phase-deuce-log_YYYY-MM-DD.csv"

 # How do I use this again?

 One you have the application running, just press `SPACE` every time you want to simulate a customer coming in.